sondreb/upm/README.md

 which version is installed.
 This way, you no longer need to update your scripts element src attribute.

+Features:
-Features: - Built for simplicity, with few features. - Does not support dependencies, and won't support dependencies. - Always retrieves the latest version, does not support different dependency versions.
-If this is a requirement, use another package manager for increase stability and dependency-control. - Define depdencies in a upm.json file. - Allows download of licenses in separate folder.
-Disabled by default. - Multiple projects in the same package file. - As the key is the path, the .json file can be located outside of deployment code. - Will by default remove version number from files.
-This removes requirement to update script links. - The package repository contains nothing but link to CDN-versions of libraries and files. - A package can contain multiple files. - Downloads both regular and minified versions (by default). - The key in the JSON value, is the destination folder for dependencies.
+- Built for simplicity, with few features.
+- Does not support dependencies, and won't support dependencies.
+- Always retrieves the latest version, does not support different dependency versions.
+If this is a requirement, use another package manager for increase stability and dependency-control.
+- Define your dependencies in a upm.json file.
+- Allows download of licenses for individual libraries.
+- Multiple projects in the same package file.
+- As the key is the path, the .json file can be located outside of deployment code.
+- Will by default remove version number from files.
+This removes requirement to update script links.
+- Downloads both regular and minified versions (by default).
+- The key in the JSON value, is the destination folder for dependencies.
+Requires to begin with a "./" key name.

 ## Instructions: